Emmanuelle Guyon, the mirror of your emotions

 Japanese wave sterling silver ring symbolizing the sea.
 We named it Hitomi or pupil in Japanese.

-We have chosen to focus on two iconic representations of the sea, which are among the most famous and beloved motifs in Japanese culture.
-We have chosen the calm sea with the pattern named Seigaiha and the rough sea in a very Japanese style.
+We have chosen to focus on two iconic representations of the sea, which are among the most famous and cherished motifs in Japanese culture.
+We have selected the calm sea depicted in the motif called Seigaiha, and the turbulent sea portrayed in a distinctly Japanese style.

 ukiyo-e”s great wave off kanagawa, hokusai